 it whispers to the leaves:

-or upon returning to the trees?”
+or will he amongst the trees?”

 I’m woken by the call.